 - Practice Self-love And Daily Affirmations

 Start your day with positive and meaningful affirmations.
-Mindfulness is all about staying in the present and being aware of and accepting how you feel in that moment.
+Mindfulness is all about staying in the present, engaging your five senses, and being aware of and accepting how you feel in that moment.
 Some ways to help you relax and start the journey of self-love are yoga, meditation, and breathing exercises.

 So, should we become selfish and not care about what people think?
 The simple answer to this is ‘no’.
 Everything in life is about balance, and you should know where to draw a line to save your mental peace.
 Read on for a clearer perspective.